The Noisy Room

 The actual room.
 3 out of 100 users have ever posted severely toxic content.

 This pattern repeats across platforms.
-On Twitter/X, toxic tweets receive ~86% more retweets and ~27% more visibility than non-toxic ones, 0.3% of users shared 80% of all contested news14, and just 6% of users produce roughly 73% of all political tweets16.
-On TikTok, 25% of users produce 98% of all public videos15.
-The specific numbers vary.
+On Twitter/X, toxic tweets receive ~86% more retweets and ~27% more visibility than non-toxic ones, 0.3% of users shared 80% of all contested news,14 and just 6% of users produce roughly 73% of all political tweets.16 On TikTok, 25% of users produce 98% of all public videos.15 The specific numbers vary.
 The dynamic is the same: a small minority of highly active users overwhelms the majority.

-Pattern 1 The majority goes silent3
+Pattern 1 The Majority Goes Silent

 ?